swangchu/pythonByExamples-Tha/example-4/README.md

     - This code will continue printing Kuzuzangpola as long as the user enters “yes”.
     - The while loop will stop only when the user enters other than yes.

+4. **practice-2-while folder** contains example practice while loop in Python.

+    - he variable x is of boolean data type.
+True is assigned to it.
+    - Hello, World will be printed only once.
+    - The variable x is assigned False.
+This makes while condition false.